What does Astanga mean?

 What about diet?

 Eating healthy and nutritious food is an essential part of yoga, and regular, long-term practice will make you more sensitive and capable of sensing the relationship between the food we eat and our overall sense of well-being.
-Often regular practice makes people effortlessly turn towards lighter and healthier choices and usually that means reducing or cutting processed foods, junk foods and meat, but following any diet or lifestyle discipline is not essential in order to practice yoga.
+Usually regular practice makes people effortlessly turn towards lighter and healthier choices and often that means reducing or cutting processed foods, junk foods and meat, but following any diet or lifestyle discipline is not essential in order to practice yoga.
 The same diet does not work for everyone and if you make radical, sudden changes, it may cause stress on the body.
 Changes should always be organic, non-dogmatic and non-fanatical.

 Is yoga a religion?